-‘Fear The Walking Dead Season 4 Theory: Could The New Antagonist And Daniel Salazar Know Each Other?
+‘Fear The Walking Dead’ Season 4 Theory: Could The New Antagonist And Daniel Salazar Know Each Other?

 In the meantime, viewers can try to guess who this new villain is and how her character will affect the main group moving forward in Season 4 of Fear the Walking Dead.
 As a result, there is a new theory about who this woman really is.

-And, according to The Hollywood Reporter, this woman might actually know a long-lost character from Fear the Walking Dead: Daniel Salazar (Ruben Blades).
+And, according to the Hollywood Reporter, this woman might actually know a long-lost character from Fear the Walking Dead: Daniel Salazar (Ruben Blades).

 While this seems like a strange connection to make at first, there is actually some validity to the theory.

-As The Hollywood Reporter points out, Fear‘s co-showrunner Andrew Chambliss revealed in an interview with them that the new antagonist will know more about the other characters in Fear the Walking Dead than is to be expected from an outsider.
+As the Hollywood Reporter points out, Fear‘s co-showrunner, Andrew Chambliss, revealed in an interview that the new antagonist will know more about the other characters in Fear the Walking Dead than is to be expected from an outsider.

 “This antagonist — I don’t want to give away too much about who this person is — may know a lot more about our characters or have insight into who they are and what they’re going through in ways that our characters don’t even have,” Chambliss told THR.